kennyldc/crispy-computing-machine/dags/README.md

 # DAG chekpoint description

-In this folder we provide the scripts of our DAG (dag.py) and the Python file which has the function to read the data from the crypto API and (after *several* and painful attempts) is dumped into a GCS bucket.
+In this folder we provide the scripts of our Airflow DAG (dag.py) and the Python file which has the function to read the data from the crypto API and (after *several* and painful attempts) is dumped into a GCS bucket.

 The DAG runs in the 'Airflow3' instance inside our project.